gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <p>When you first add the feedback tool to your page, use the default option without the contact link.</p>

-<p>Only consider adding a contact link in the page feedback tool if you have tried to make the page content clearer for how to contact the program or service and users are still using the feedback tool to get a response for their situation.
+<p><strong>Only consider adding a contact link if</strong> you have tried to make the page content clearer for how to contact the program or service and users are still using the feedback tool to get a response for their situation.
 </p>

 <p>The link can go to an HTML page or an email address.</p>